Location: Westmont, IL

 Total water stored: 10,558.40 cf

-Project Details: The development involves the construction of 0.5 acre parking lot on existing vacant land.
-In order to meet DuPage County stormwater management requirements and tenant`s requirements to maximize usable area for parking, an underground stormwater detention system was installed on site.
-Previously, the land was used for a gas station which had been demolished for over 10 years.
+Project Details: The development involves the construction of a parking lot on a 0.5-acre vacant lot that was a gas station over ten years prior.
+To meet the DuPage County stormwater management requirements and the tenant’s needs to maximize usable area for parking, an underground stormwater detention system was installed.

-Challenge: One of the main challenges of the project was that there was a minimal headroom for water storage.
-The design was a retrofit and it was necessary to work around the existing site constraints.
-Part of that was accommodating the existing hydraulic conditions on site.
-In addition, the design was limited by the relationship between the existing Normal Water Line and the finished elevation of the parking lot, which was roughly 4 feet.
-Another challenge was to meet the county`s volume control BMP.
-Infiltration could not be used to meet the county`s Volume Control BMP requirements due to soil conditions.
-The ordinance required that the VCBMP volume be conveyed to the ultimate discharge point, which in this case was a pond located close to the site.
+Challenge: One of the main challenges of the project was that there was minimal headroom for water storage.
+The system was a retrofit design that needed to work around the existing site constraints, part of which were the existing hydraulic conditions.
+In addition, the design was limited by the relationship between the existing Normal Water Line and the finished elevation of the parking lot, reaching approximately 4 feet.
+Another challenge was to meet the county’s Volume Control Best Management Practices (VCBMP).
+Infiltration could not be used due to soil conditions, and, instead, the VCBMP required that the volume be directed to the ultimate discharge point, a pond located close to the site.